IBM/ai-data-workshop/build-and-deploy-with-studio/README.md

 ## Exercise: Create Project
 1. Create the sample project for the exercise
-    1. Login to IBM Cloud and access the [MLOps and trustworthy AI guided tutorial sample project](https://dataplatform.cloud.ibm.com/exchange/public/entry/view/48e9f342365736c7bb7a8dfc48e6245e?context=cpdaas) in the gallery
+    1. Login to IBM Cloud and access the [MLOps and Trustworthy AI guided tutorial sample project](https://dataplatform.cloud.ibm.com/exchange/public/entry/view/48e9f342365736c7bb7a8dfc48e6245e?context=cpdaas) in the gallery.
-    2. Click Create project
+    2. Click **Create project**.
-    3. Take the default name and select a Cloud Object Storage instance from the list
+    3. Take the default name and select a Cloud Object Storage instance from the list.
-    4. Click Create and then **View new project** to verify that the project and assets were created successfully.
+    4. Click **Create** and then **View new project** to verify that the project and assets were created successfully.
 2. Verify your project looks like the following image.

     <img src="images/create-project.png" width="700"/>